Uniqueness of radial solutions for the fractional Laplacian: Introduction and Overview on Main Results

 \subsubsection{Monotonicity Formula for $(-\DD)^s$}

-In a recent and remarkable article \cite{CaSi-10}, Cabr\'e and Sire introduced and exploited a monotone quantity for so-called layer solutions of nonlinear equation of the form $(-\DD)^s v = f(v)$ on $\R^N$.
+In a recent and remarkable article \cite{CaSi-10}, Cabr\'e and Sire introduced and exploited a monotone quantity for so-called layer solutions as well as radial solutions of nonlinear equations of the form $(-\DD)^s v = f(v)$ on $\R^N$.
 Inspired by their work, we formulate a monotone quantity for radial solutions of the linear equation $(-\DD)^s u + Vu =0$ on $\R^N$, by defining

-where $u=u(r,t)$ denotes the extension of $u=u(r)$ that satisfies problem \eqref{eq:exten_intro} above, with $d_s > 0$ being the same constant as above.
-In fact, it turns out (formally at least) that $H'(r) \leq 0$ holds, provided the potential $V$ is non-decreasing.
-Hence $H(r)$ is non-decreasing.
-By using the monotonicity of $H(r)$, we conclude a rather general uniqueness result for radial solution to the linear equation $(-\DD)^s u + Vu = 0$ in $\R^N$, saying that $u(0)=0$ implies that $u \equiv 0$ on $\R^N$.
+where $u=u(r,t)$ with $r=|x|$, $x \in \R^N$, and $t >0$, denotes the extension to the upper-half space $\R^{N+1}_+$ of $u(r)=u(r,0)$ that satisfies problem \eqref{eq:exten_intro} above, where $d_s > 0$ is the same constant as above.
+In fact, it turns out (formally at least) that $H'(r) \leq 0$ holds, provided the potential $V$ is non-decreasing, and hence $H(r)$ is non-increasing under this assumption on $V$.
+By using the monotonicity of $H(r)$, we conclude a rather general uniqueness result for radial solutions that vanish at infinity and solve the linear equation $(-\DD)^s u + Vu = 0$ in $\R^N$, saying that $u(0)=0$ implies that $u \equiv 0$ on $\R^N$.
 For a precise statement, see Theorem \ref{thm:linear1} below.